EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/README.md

 <img width="512" src="https://github.com/EngineersNeedArt/SoftDorothy-UnfinishedTales-Vol1/blob/1f7aa651cca6681534645b2c269908291a77d5d6/Images/mobocracy.png">
 </p>

-Side-scroller, post apolocalyptic ... **Mobocracy** was a very 90's game.
+Side-scroller, post apocalyptic ... **Mobocracy** was a very 90's game.
 Original file dates suggest February and March of 1990 were consumed with knocking this half-baked sketch out.

 If you wanted to kick the tires, you can only "play" it by selecting `Practice` from the `File` menu.
 Controls: try `A`, `D`, the space bar, the arrow keys.
 Artwork has our hero with her sword drawn, parrying, thrusting but if those modes are implemented in the code I didn't take the time to discover.
 There is additional artwork for a kind of "bounty wall", a weapons shop — none of which were ever implemented.